spettersson/splunk4patientprivacy/README.md

 ## 📌 What You'll Find Here

 ### 🔍 Use Cases
 This repo contains **use cases** that work together to surface incidents that potenially could indicate a violation of patient privacy.
+The use cases fall into two different categories:

 #### **1️⃣ Anomaly-Triggering**
 - Designed to **identify unusual behaviour** based on searching and correlating logs/events and trigger anomalies.